 In our innovative concept and new ways of farming we use youth to make them enthusiastic again about the work in the farming.
 Our social return is 20% of our benefits.
 This is used for the services in the communities and it will boost their economic growth.

-Most of the 7 million acacia tree farmers use traditional ways of farming.
+Most of the more then 5 million acacia tree farmers use traditional ways of farming.
 This includes sowing and harvesting by hand and using old utilities (like an ax).
 A majority of raw materials is exported abroad.